ChiefPilot/F3BarGauge/README.markdown

 Welcome!
 --------
-This demo contains the bar gauge control for iOS.
+This demo contains the LED bar gauge control for iOS.
 It has been tested on iOS 4.x and 5.x on iTouch, iPhone, and iPad devices.

 ![Screenshot](https://raw.github.com/ChiefPilot/F3BarGauge/master/F3BarGauge.png "Screenshot of Component Demo App")